 as well as 32 smaller rooms equipped as teaching and sectional rehearsal rooms with pianos and mirrors.

-The building serves as an examination centre for the Associated Board (ABRSM), Trinity Guildhall and English Speaking Board exams.
-It is also the rehearsal home of various community groups including the Northampton Symphony Orchestra, Abington Wind Band, Northampton String Orchestra and Society of Recorder Players.
+The building serves as an examination centre for The Associated Board of the Royal Schools of Music (ABRSM) and Trinity College London.
+It is also the rehearsal home of various community groups including the Northampton Symphony Orchestra, Abington Wind Band, Northampton String Orchestra, Northampton Concert Band and Society of Recorder Players.